Empowering Graph Representation Learning with Test-Time Graph Transformation: Methodology

 \begin{theorem} Let $\mathcal{L}_c$ denote the classification loss and $\mathcal{L}_s$ denote the surrogate loss, respectively.
 Let $\rho(G)$ denote the correlation between $\nabla_{G}\mathcal{L}_c(G,\mathcal{Y})$ and $\nabla_{G}\mathcal{L}_s(G)$, and let $\epsilon$ denote the learning rate for gradient descent.
 Assume that $\mathcal{L}_c$ is twice-differentiable and its Hessian matrix satisfies $\|{\bf H}(G, \mathcal{Y})\|_2\leq M$ for all $G$.
 When $\rho(G)>0$ and $\epsilon < \frac{2\rho\left({G}\right)\left\|\nabla_{{G}} \mathcal{L}_{c}\left({G}, \mathcal{Y}\right)\right\|_{2}}{M\left\|\nabla_{{G}} \mathcal{L}_{s}\left({G}\right)\right\|_{2}}$, we have

 \end{theorem}

 The proof can be found in Appendix~\ref{app:thereom1}.
 Theorem 1 suggests that when the gradients from classification loss and surrogate loss have a positive correlation, i.e., $\rho\left({G}\right)>0$, we can update the test graph by performing gradient descent with a sufficiently small learning rate such that the classification loss on the test samples is reduced.
-Hence, it is imperative to find a surrogate task that shares relevant information with the classification task.
+Hence, it is imperative to find a surrogate task that shares relevant information with the classification task. {To empirically verify the effectiveness of Theorem 1, we adopt the surrogate loss in Equation~(\ref{eq:contrast}) as $\mathcal{L}_s$ and plot the values of $\rho(G)$ and $\mathcal{L}_c$ on one test graph in \cora in Figure~\ref{fig:thm1}.
+We can observe that a positive $\rho{(G)}$ generally reduces the test loss.
+Results on different losses can be found in Appendix~\ref{sec:ssl} and similar patterns are exhibited.}

-\textbf{Parameter-Free Surrogate Loss.} As one popular self-supervised paradigm, graph contrastive learning has achieved promising performance in various graph-related tasks~\citep{hassani2020contrastive,you2021graph,zhu2021graph}, which indicates that graph contrastive learning tasks are often highly correlated with downstream tasks.
-This property is desirable for guiding TTGT as suggested by Theorem~1.
-At its core lies the contrasting scheme, where the similarity between two augmented views from the same sample is maximized, while the similarity between views from two different samples is minimized.